deltatrigger/bill/Firestone Law Enforcement Security Act.md

 **A. Certification Warnings**

-(a) POST is afforded the right to issue a warning on any certification issued by the Academy for an indefinite period provided at least one of the following criteria is
+(a) POST is afforded the right to issue a warning on any certification issued by the Department for an indefinite period provided at least one of the following criteria is
 met:

 (i) The individual has committed a criminal offense that is not listed as a type 1 or type 2 prescribed offence.